chuckjewell/Wasserstein-Robust-Portfolio-Optimization/README.md

 - Based on research in robust portfolio optimization using Wasserstein distance
 - Utilizes the StockDex library for fetching financial data
 - Incorporates Stochastic Discount Factor (SDF) concepts from asset pricing theory

+## References

+This project is based on the research paper:

+- "Risk Reduction Using Wasserstein Measure with Stochastic Discount" (included in the repository as a PDF)

+The paper explores how combining Wasserstein distance-based robust optimization with Stochastic Discount Factor (SDF) analysis can lead to more resilient portfolios, especially in volatile market conditions.